kaihouguide/Mangatan/README.md

-### To make it easeier to use this project we staroi maintaing our own Language-learning Focused [suwayomi-fork](https://github.com/KolbyML/Mangatan)
+### To make it easier to use this project we stared maintaing our own Language-learning Focused [suwayomi-fork](https://github.com/KolbyML/Mangatan)
 ### have a suggetion or want to have a chat?
 Join [mangatan's discord server](https://discord.gg/tDAtpPN8KK)